OAIE/oaie-sketch/README.md

 - detects changes and colors sync buttons

 ## VIZ
-Starting documents like this will add a viz (visualisation) into the header (this will show up as a graphic in swagger).
-Sketch can persist and load entity positions to and from this viz.
+Starting documents like this will add a viz (visualisation) into the header (this will show up as a graphic in swagger):

     openapi: "3.0.0"
     info: